watson-intu/self-docs/installation/README.md

 ### Downloading Intu

-1. On the Intu Downloads page, download the appropriate installation package for your platform.
+1. On the <a href="https://rg-gateway.mybluemix.net/Downloads" target="_blank">Intu Downloads</a> page, download the appropriate installation package for your platform.
 2. Extract the files from the package into your working directory.

 ### Installing Intu